mkeithX/mkeithx.github.io/CONTRIBUTING.md

 ## Licensing

-By contributing to **MKEITHX Website**, you agree that your contributions will be licensed under its MIT license.
+By contributing to **MKEITHX Website**, you agree that your contributions will be under its [MIT license](https://github.com/mkeithX/mkeithx.github.io/blob/main/LICENSE).